suvarzz/MNuc/readme.md

 ### Install MNuc package from gitHub
 This is the fast way to make package ready for work, however, man pages will not be displayed.

-Print in RStudio command line:
+Type in RStudio command line:
 ```{r}
 library("devtools")
 install_github("suvarzz/MNuc")